-CLICK HERE to view/download Schedule for MAY thru JUNE 2018
+CLICK HERE to download/view Schedule for JULY thrr AUGUST 2018

 Those who serve the parish as extraordinary ministers of Holy Communion assist in the distribution of Holy Communion at Mass.
 They may be called upon to distribute the consecrated host, the Body of Christ, or the consecrated wine, the Blood of Christ, to their fellow parishioners.
 Such ministers may also be asked upon to bring Holy Communion to the sick and homebound who are unable to join us for the celebration of Mass.